 A similar condition in adults is known as osteomalacia.
 This disease is unjustly neglected when compared to other metabolic bone diseases and appears not to be suspected or diagnosed promptly in susceptible patients, as modern physicians are not sufficiently aware of this condition.

 In North America, rickets is most commonly found in children with relatively more pigmented skin, who are exclusively breastfed.
-In Europe and Australia, rickets is typically identified in immigrant populations from the Indian subcontinent and Middle East.
+In Europe and Australia, rickets is typically identified in immigrant populations from the Indian subcontinent and the Middle East.

-Of the genetic causes, X-linked hypophosphataemic rickets is most commonly encountered, with a prevalence of 1 in 20 thousand children.
+Of the genetic causes, X-linked hypophosphatemic rickets is most commonly encountered, with a prevalence of 1 in 20 thousand children.
 Other genetic causes (such as autosomal dominant and autosomal recessive, or mutations in vitamin D 25-hydroxylase or 1-alpha-hydroxylase enzymes) are exceptionally rare.